MiniZinc/libminizinc/en/solvers.rst

                      read backend-specific parameters from file (some backends) --writeParam <file>
+                     write backend-specific parameters to file (some backends) --keep-paths       this standard flattening option annotates every item in FlatZinc by its "flattening history".
+                     For MIP solvers, it additionally assigns each constraint's name as the first 255 symbols of that.
-                     write backend-specific parameters to file (some backends) --cbcArgs '-guess -cuts off -preprocess off -passc 1' parameters for the COIN-OR CBC backend
+  --cbcArgs '-guess -cuts off -preprocess off -passc 1'
+                     parameters for the COIN-OR CBC backend

 All MIP solvers directly support multi-threading (option ``-p``).
 For COIN-BC to use it, it needs to be configured with ``--enable-cbc-parallel``.